JoinMarket-Org/joinmarket-clientserver/docs/TESTING.md

 ### Testing Joinmarket-Qt with regtest

 You can follow the process above using `test/ygrunner.py` to set up the environment, and then just run `python joinmarket-qt.py` from within the `scripts` directory.
 Note that you can load a random/empty wallet with a 32 char hex string, or more usefully, use the provided wallet with coins in it, as described above.

-The 'generate' and 'recover' functions will not work on regtest for now, however; they can currently only be tested on mainnet.
+The 'generate' and 'recover' functions will not work like this on regtest, but you can generate a file-based wallet on regtest from the command line, and then load it with a one line hack to the joinmarket-qt.py file (I'll let you work that out, if you got this far :) ).
+You can also do full tumbler tests, on regtest, using the GUI, using this setup.
+Spin up ygrunner.py as described above, then start the tumbler wizard in the 'CoinJoin' tab, and the multi- subtab, and choose Generate Tumbler Schedule.
+There are 3 default destination addresses provided although you may want to change them, depending on the test.